 Think about it.
 Is this how you would wish to be seen off from this world?

 “Look into my eyes.
 Touch me.
 Talk to me.
 Laugh with me.
 Enjoy me.
-I am not forever”
+Let the world wait”